stemey/baucis/README.md

 Each of these functions has three forms:

-The first form is the most specific.
-The first argument lets you specify whether the middleware applies to document instances (paths like `/foos/:id`) or to collection requests (paths like `/foos`).
-The second argument is a space-delimted list of HTTP verbs that the middleware should be applied to.
-The third argument is the middleware function to add or an array of middleware functions.

-    controller.request('instance', 'head get del', middleware);
-    controller.request('collection', 'post', middleware);

-To add middleware that applies to both document instances and collections, the first argument is omitted:

-    controller.query('get put', function (request, response, next) {
-      // do something with request.baucis.query
-      next();
-    });

-To apply middleware to all API routes, just pass the function or array:
+To apply middleware to all API routes, just pass the function or array to the method for the appropriate stage:

     controller.request(function (request, response, next) {
       if (request.isAuthenticated()) return next();